 Beginning on the Commencement Date and until December 31, 2024, under the terms and subject to the conditions of the Purchase Agreement, from time to time, at the Company's discretion, the Company has the right, but not the obligation, to issue to Alumni Capital, and Alumni Capital is obligated to purchase, the Purchase Notice Shares, subject to certain limitations set forth in the Purchase Agreement.
-Specifically, from time to time, from and after the Commencement Date, the Company may, at its discretion, direct Alumni Capital to purchase on any single business day on which the closing price of its common stock on The Nasdaq Capital Market is equal to or greater than \$0.25 for no amount less than \$100,000 in shares of common stock and no greater than \$1,000,000 in shares of common stock (\$2,000,000 for the initial purchase thereunder), unless waived upon mutual discretion between the Company and Alumni Capital, up to an amount no greater than \$5,000,000.
-The purchase price in respect of any purchase notice shall equal the lowest traded price of our common stock during the five business days prior to the closing of any purchase thereunder, multiplied by 90%.
+Specifically, from time to time, from and after the Commencement Date, the Company may, at its discretion, direct Alumni Capital to purchase on any single business day on which the closing price of its common stock on The Nasdaq Capital Market is equal to or greater than \$0.25 for no amount less than \$100,000 in shares of common stock (\$2,000,000 for the initial purchase thereunder), unless waived upon mutual discretion between the Company and Alumni Capital, up to an amount no greater than \$5,000,000.
+The purchase thereunder) any purchase notice shall equal the lowest traded price of our common stock during the five business days prior to the closing of any purchase thereunder, multiplied by 90%.